Swepz/platforimIO-Tiva/README.md

 4. You are done.

 ### Run and upload via executable script?
-Create a bash script described in the example project README.rst or make build_run.sh execuable by "chmod +x build_run.sh" if the board is a tm4c1294* type.
+Create executable script of example/build_run.sh by "chmod +x build_run.sh" if the board is a tm4c1294* type.

 ### How to write C/CPP/INO?